abhiti01/gator-study/sprint1.md

 3. Route user to dashboard once logged in

 Return User -
-1. Returning current user's  username, email-id, password and Idno. in database.
+1. Returning current user's  username, email-id, password and Id number in database.
 The password is a encrpyted output generated using bcrypt library in go.
 2. Cookie is valid for 24hrs from the login time.

 Logout -